 I like the subject line, too, which is simply: ‘Psst.
 Something new is coming soon’.
 Crucially, the email delivers on that promise and relies successfully on the curious nature of human beings to elicit plenty of engagement.

-By asking recipients to ‘meet’ a new product, the senders of this particular email have employed a very clever sales technique; they’ve personalised the product and the communication itself, by setting up a virtual meeting between potential customer and device.
+By asking recipients to ‘meet’ a new product, the senders of this particular email have employed a very clever sales technique.
+They’ve personalised the product and the communication itself.
+By setting up a virtual meeting between potential customer and device.
 As bonkers as that sounds – it works!
+Another intelligent way to make that big announcement.

-A short descriptive sentence neatly describes why the new product will benefit the email subscriber and the ’Shop Now’ button confirms there would be a purchase involved on the following landing page (believe it or not, you do need to point that fact out sometimes).
+A short descriptive sentence neatly describes why the new product will benefit the email subscriber.
+The ’Shop Now’ button confirms there would be a purchase involved on the following landing page (believe it or not, you do need to point that fact out sometimes).

 An effortless piece of email marketing that is also dripping in brand recognition.